Learn More About Jacob's Well

 • The water temperature stays a constant 68°F.

-• Jacob’s Well is the headwaters of Cypress Creek, which flows through Blue Hole Regional Park and feeds into the Blanco River.
+• Jacob’s well is the headwaters, or beginning, of Cypress Creek, which flows through Blue Hole Reginal Park and feeds into the Blanco River.